3D Scanning & Reverse Engineering

 3. Rapid Prototyping & 3D Printing

-Prototyping and 3D printing is another frequent use case for 3D scanning and reverse engineering.
+Prototyping and 3D printing are other frequent use cases for 3D Scanning and reverse engineering.
 3D scanners enable you to take a physical product, scan it into a digital format (e.g. the STL file format), and work with the digitized model to create prototypes that are then printed by 3D printers.
 The high level of precision enabled by quality 3D scanners significantly streamlines this process because increasing the granularity of scan data greatly reduces the manual time required to create a solid model.

 4. Quality Control